pingcap/blog/2017-07-11-tidbinternal2.md

 ### <span id="summary">Summary</span>

-Up till now, we’ve known how data is stored and used for operation from the perspective of SQL.
+Up till now, we've known how data is stored and used for operation from the perspective of SQL.
 Information about the SQL layer, such as the principle of optimization and the detail of the distributed execution framework will be introduced in the future.
 In the next article, we will dwell on information about PD, especially the cluster management and schedule.
 This is an interesting part as you will see things that are invisible when using TiDB but important to the whole cluster.

 [Back to the top](#top)